A transition plan is critical for any business, but when it comes to Canadian farm owners, most are unprepared to hand over operations.

 “We ensure our members are always improving their skills, knowledge, and expertise by arming them with continuous learning opportunities like seminars, conferences, and networking sessions,” says Robertson.

-Members of CAFA also bring passion and credibility to their clients — close to 95 percent of advisors have a direct, personal connection to farming, whether they come from a farming family or own their own agricultural business.
+Members of CAFA also bring passion and credibility to their clients — close to 95% of advisors have a direct, personal connection to farming, whether they come from a farming family or own their own agricultural business.